hashicorp/terraform/website/docs/language/settings/backends/configuration.html.md

 path    = "example_app/terraform_state"
 scheme  = "https"
 ```

+`*.backendname.tfbackend` (e.g. `config.consul.tfbackend`) is the recommended
+naming pattern.
+Terraform will not prevent you from using other names but following
+this convention will help your editor understand the content and likely provide
+better editing experience as a result.

+### Command-line key/value pairs

 The same settings can alternatively be specified on the command line as
 follows: